Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • It’s technically still in beta (v4), though it’s stable enough for production in my experience

-• Docker Compose deployments can be finicky with port configuration
+• Docker Compose deployments can be finicky with port configuration - after years of using it, I still need help understanding some more advanced configs.

 The math